 What about the situation in the US?
 Data is not readily available and I think it is by design.
 Look at this hyperlink from the EPA about Washington state: The US map shows that the further from the equator one is the more melanoma shows up.
-Does this make sense based upon what dermatologists are telling you presently?
+Does this make sense based on what dermatologists/opthmologists are telling you presently?

-I decided to dig deeper like Semmelweis and Snow did faced with this data for you.
+I decided to dig deeper like Semmelweis and Snow did face with this data for you.

-At this moment in time, most human neolithic disease showed up in non linear fashion too.
+At this moment in time, most human neolithic disease showed up in non-linear fashion too.
 They were not common 1880-1940 because this was when maternal heteroplasmy rates were initially beginning to affect their germ cells lines which would eventually become their future offspring.
-This means that their children would be born with higher heteroplamsy rates than nay other human generation before it.
+This means that their children would be born with higher heteroplasmy rates than any other human generation before it.
 This mitochondrial genomic action has sped up from 1940- 2016 because of how mtDNA controls heteroplasmy rates on the maternal side.
-This explains why women and children are now afflicted with disease much more so than any other group today.
-It should be clear do anyone with an understanding of mitochondrial and prokaryote biology that human systems need the non linear physiologic solar stimulus at a certain dosage to keep our system running properly.
-Today, we are blind to this because we truly do not understand that most of sunlight’s effects are non linear on dark mode plasma in cells.
+This explains why women and children are now afflicted with the disease much more so than any other group today.
+It should be clear does anyone with an understanding of mitochondrial and prokaryote biology that human systems need the non-linear physiologic solar stimulus at a certain dosage to keep our system running properly.
+Today, we are blind to this because we truly do not understand that most of the sunlight’s effects are non-linear on dark mode plasma in cells.
 Vaccines mimic the physiologic effects of the sun.
 In fact, I now consider the sun as nature’s best vaccine.
-Modern medicine credits vaccines/antibiotics for the expansion of life expectancy in the 20th century, but could it be that we need them today because we have lost the non linear effects of the sun from our lives?
+Modern medicine credits vaccines/antibiotics for the expansion of life expectancy in the 20th century, but could it be that we need them today because we have lost the non-linear effects of the sun from our lives?

 THE OFFENDER OF MODERN MAN: TECHNOLOGY USES MANY NON NATIVE LIGHT SOURCES TO OPERATE